 Campaign Monitor recently shared a handy infographic, outlining the key reasons for integrating social media marketing with email.
 Check it out >> How to Combine Email Marketing and Social Media: Infographic.

-The game has changed for email marketers in the wake of new GDPR rules, but the future of email marketing is still bright.
+The game has changed for email marketers in the wake of GDPR rules, but the future of email marketing is still bright.
 Brands must just adapt their email strategy.
 Focus on building trust, providing transparently and convincing prospects and customers about the value of your marketing content.